DragonSenses/Algorithms/LeetCode/230-kth-smallest-element-in-a-bst/problem.md

 - **Augmented BST:** Store the size of each subtree at every node to allow O(log n) kth smallest queries.
 - **Balanced BST with Order Statistics:** Use data structures like AVL trees or Red-Black trees augmented with subtree sizes.
 - **Segment Trees or Binary Indexed Trees (Fenwick Trees):** Useful if values are bounded and frequency-based queries are needed.

+# Recursive Traversal Approach

+There are two primary strategies to traverse a tree:

+- **Depth-First Search (DFS)**
+  DFS explores as far as possible along each branch before backtracking.
+It includes three variants:
+  - **Preorder**: Visit root → left → right
+  - **Inorder**: Visit left → root → right
+  - **Postorder**: Visit left → right → root

+- **Breadth-First Search (BFS)**
+  BFS explores the tree level by level, visiting all nodes at the current depth before moving to the next.